hainesc/anchor/README.md

 kubectl apply -f anchor-2048.yaml
 ```

-Wait for the installation to complete, it will create a deployment named anchor-2048 and the service named anchor-2048.
+Wait for the installation to complete, it will create a deployment named anchor-2048 and a service named anchor-2048.

 ```shell
 kubectl get pods -n default -o wide